kowala-tech/github-release-manager/README.md

     echo "The repo has changed or been installed for the first time" tar -xvf my-repo-latest.tar /some/path else
-    echo "The reapw as already up to date` fi
+    echo "The repo as already up to date` fi
 ```